obinnaeye/quiz-generator/server/app/db/README.md

 ## Usage

 ### Setting Up the Database Connection
-The database connection is established using the `connect_to_mongo` function in `core/connection.py`.
-This function initializes the connection to the MongoDB server and provides access to the necessary collections.
+The database connection is established in the `core/connection.py`.
+Here the connection to the MongoDB server is initialized with access to the necessary collections.

 ### Seeding Data
 To seed the database with default data: